Delaware Estate Planning Lawyers

 Handling Gifts to Minor Children

-If you name minor children as beneficiaries, a judge will need to establish a guardianship until they reach adulthood (age 18).
+If you name minor children as beneficiaries, a judge will need to establish guardianship until they reach adulthood (age 18).
 This guardian will have the legal power to manage the assets you left to your children.
 When you die, the other parent is a natural choice to serve in this role, so you need to act if you are worried about your ex getting control of your assets in this way.

 Our clients do have other options.
-For example, you could name another person to serve as guardian, but this also carries risks.
+For example, you could name another person to serve as a guardian, but this also carries risks.
 The person you name might mismanage funds and waste assets before your children reach adulthood.
 This means there will be less money available when they are adults.

 Another option is to create a Family Protection Trust and name it as the beneficiary.
 With this option, you get to pick the trustee who will manage the trust assets, and you can pick someone responsible.
 Many people choose a parent or sibling, but you can also pick a financial or legal advisor.
 A trust provides additional legal protection, since your children can sue the trustee for mismanaging funds.